grafana/pyroscope/docs/sources/ingest-and-analyze-profile-data/analyze-profiles/_index.md

 **Visual Placeholder:** *Screenshots demonstrating each view option in the Single View page.*

-In the picture above we see a spike in CPU usage.
-Without profiling we would go from a memory spike to digging through code or guessing what the cause of it is.
+The screenshot above shows a spike in CPU usage.
+Without profiling, we would go from a memory spike to digging through code or guessing what the cause of it is.
 However, with profiling we can use the flamegraph and table to see exactly which function is most responsible for the spike.
 Often this will show up as a single node taking up a noticeably disproportionate width in the flamegraph as seen below with the "checkDriverAvailability" function.

 ![example-flamegraph](https://grafana.com/static/img/pyroscope/pyroscope-ui-single-2023-11-30.png)